Eurotermbank/Federated-Network-Toolkit-deployment/user-guides/synchronization.md

 Synchronization process is following:

-1. Add New Collection.
+1. Add New Collection Metadata.
 API will return an ID for the collection for further update needs.
 2. Update existing Collection Metadata
-3. Add new Concept entries, or multiple
+3. Add new Concept entries or update existing
-4. Update existing entries
 5. Delete removed entries

-## Add new Collection
+## Add New Collection Metadata

-POST /sync/collection HTTP/1.1
+POST /termsrv/sync/collection HTTP/1.1

 Host: eurotermbank.com